harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/kubernetes-cluster-connector-settings-reference.md

 ### OpenShift notes

-- If you decide to use username and password credentials in the Harness Kubernetes Cluster Connector, don't use the username and password for the OpenShift platform.
+- If you decide to use username and password credentials in the Harness Kubernetes cluster connector, don't use the username and password for the OpenShift platform.
 Use the cluster's username and password.
 - Harness supports [DeploymentConfig](https://docs.openshift.com/container-platform/4.1/applications/deployments/what-deployments-are.html), [Route](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/routes.html), and [ImageStream](https://docs.openshift.com/enterprise/3.2/architecture/core_concepts/builds_and_image_streams.html#image-streams) across Canary, Blue Green, and Rolling deployment strategies.
 Use `apiVersion: apps.openshift.io/v1` instead of `apiVersion: v1`.
 - The SA token doesn't need global read permissions.
 The token can be scoped to the namespace.
 - The Kubernetes containers must be OpenShift-compatible containers.
 If you're already using OpenShift, then this is already configured.
 Be aware that OpenShift can't deploy any Kubernetes container.
 You can get OpenShift images from the public repos at [https://hub.docker.com/u/openshift](https://hub.docker.com/u/openshift) and [https://access.redhat.com/containers](https://access.redhat.com/containers).